Understanding the UK Curriculum

 All subjects are not compulsory subjects beyond the GCSE examinations, which are taken when students are 16 years of age.
 Although if they fail to achieve a GCSE pass in Maths, students are required to re-sit this exam.

-Years 12 & 13, are also called the ‘sixth form’ from the days when the year groups were numbered differently!
-The examinations taken during these years, are also referred to as level 3 qualifications (GCSE is level 2).
+Years 12 & 13, are also called the ‘sixth form’ from the days when the year groups were numbered differently.
+The examinations taken during these years are also referred to as level 3 qualifications (GCSE is level 2).

 Students will either complete Year 12 & 13 in their school or move on to a Further Education or Sixth Form College.
-As with GCSE, the examinations for 16-18 year olds have been very recently reformed and are now examined at the end of the course rather than through modules taken at various points during the two-year programmes.
+As with GCSEs, the examinations for 16-18 year olds have been very recently reformed and are now examined at the end of the course rather than through modules taken at various points during the two-year programmes.

 Most teachers joining us from overseas will not be teaching at this level, though a few who have a strong subject background and relevant experience may have this opportunity at some point during their time in England.
 Even if you have no intention of teaching to A-Level, it is well worth having an idea of what and how your subject is taught – it will make you a better teacher at GCSE and we would hope your enthusiasm for the subject encourages students to consider studying it at a higher level.